anuragkanojiya1/MyHealthPassport/README.md

 1. **Set Up CosmoCloud Object Storage:**
    - Create an account on [CosmoCloud](https://cosmocloud.io/).
    - Obtain your environmentId and projectId.
-   - Put them in a file called Constant.kt in com.example.myhealthpassport folder.
+   - Put them in a file called Constant.kt in `com.example.myhealthpassport` folder.

 2. **Uploading Medical Data to CosmoCloud:**
    - Store medical files in PDF format using CosmoCloud’s object storage for safe and organized data management.

+## Mistral Agent for Personalized Diet and Exercise Plan

+1. **Personalized Diet and Exercise Recommendation:**
+   - The app integrates with Mistral Agent to provide users with personalized diet and exercise plans based on their medical data.
+By entering the unique medical ID, users can receive tailored health recommendations that suit their medical conditions and fitness goals.

+2. **Steps to Use Mistral Agent:**
+   - **Enter Medical ID:** After logging in, input your unique medical ID to fetch your stored medical data.
+   - **Receive Diet and Exercise Plan:** Mistral Agent analyzes your medical data and provides a custom diet and exercise plan designed to fit your health requirements and fitness objectives.
+   - **Dynamic Updates:** As medical data is updated, the diet and exercise recommendations are automatically adjusted to ensure the plan remains relevant and effective.

 ## Anthropic API Integration

 1. **Set Up Anthropic API:**
    - Sign up for an account on [Anthropic](https://www.anthropic.com).
-   - Obtain your API key and Base Url.
+   - Obtain your API key.
-   - Add the Anthropic API key and Base Url in Constant.kt file in com.example.myhealthpassport folder.
+   - Add the Anthropic API key in `Constant.kt` file in `com.example.myhealthpassport` folder.

 2. **Using Anthropic API for Chatbot:**
    - Implement the chatbot using the Anthropic API key to offer personalized mental health advice.